ekaputra07/go-playtime/README.md

 # go-playtime

-As I'm using Golang more often recently, I found myself to regularly open the official [Go Playground](https://play.golang.org) website to test codes/concepts that I'm not sure about.
+As I'm using Golang more often recently, I found myself regularly open the official [Go Playground](https://play.golang.org) website to test codes/concepts that I'm not sure about.

-**Go Playtime** is just a simple [Electron](https://www.electronjs.org) app that loads Go Playground website, and it when it running I just need to click the icon on the tray and BOOM! :)
+**Go Playtime** is just a simple [Electron](https://www.electronjs.org) app that loads Go Playground website, and when it running I just need to click the icon on the tray and BOOM! :)

 Here's the demo: